mattthughes/Last-Trophy/README.md

 The Trophies model takes its Id as the primary key to reference the correct trophy.
 The model will also have a slug field as well to be used in the url and the view.
 This model also uses the game model as a foreign key to link the trophy with the correct game, the model will have full CRUD functionality for the admin user only.
 The Trophies model has many attributes such as featured image the image that will be shown with the trophy, there is a rarity field which will be a float field which will be used with a meta tag to order each trophy based on this attribute, The title field which will be a char field and will be displayed above the trophy description field, which is also a char field providing a brief description of how to unlock this trophy.
 The model will have a difficulty field as well showcasing how hard this trophy is to unlock which will also be a float field.
 ### Guides Model

 Thie Guides model takes its Id as the primary key to reference the correct guide.
 This model will give the user full CRUD functionality allowing users to create guides, if logged in to edit guides, if they are the author and finally delete guides as well if they are the author.
 The user will also be able to add likes and dislikes to other user guides.
 This model has many attributes such as the author which will be selected as the logged in user making this request.
 The Trophies model will be the foreign key linking the guide to the correct trophy.
 The model will also have a likes and dislikes field which will be a many to many field allowing the users to add and update the database in the front end, by leaving likes and dislikes to other guides if logged in.
 The model will have a body field which will be the text area allowing the user to write a guide in detail.
-The model will also have a approved section which will allow the admin user to control which guides appear on the application, a user will recieve visual feedback stating there guide is awaiting approval.
+The model will also have a approved section this section will be a boolean field which will default to false, which will allow the admin user to control which guides appear on the application, a user will recieve visual feedback stating there guide is awaiting approval.
 The admin user will be able to approve guides and also delete guides they find inappopriate.

 ### Comment Model

+This model uses its Id as the primary key which will be used when editing and deleting a comment.
+This model will have full CRUD functionality allowing a user to create a comment if logged in edit there comment and delete there comment if they are the author.
+This model uses the guide model as a foreign key to link the comment to the correct model.
+This model has many different attributes such as the approved field like the Guide model the comment model has an approved field which will allow the admin user to control which comments are approved and deleted.
+The model also contains a text area field allowing the user to write there comment in detail if needed.

 ## Design Plane